 The term “bottom line” is commonly used for any actions that may increase or decrease net earnings or a company’s overall profit.
 A company that is growing its earnings or reducing its costs is said to be improving its bottom line.
 Most companies aim to improve their bottom lines through two simultaneous methods: increasing revenues (i.e., generating top-line growth) and improving efficiency (or cutting costs).

-How to Work with any Type of Real Estate Agent?
+How to Work Different Types of Real Estate Agents?

 - Understand Agents Work on Commission